corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             // Retrieve the list of identities with which we COULD have shared transaction data List<Party> businessNetworkMembers = getMembers();

-            // Check that all parties we wish to reconcile with are part of the business network if (!businessNetworkMembers.containsAll(reconciliationParties)) {
+            // Check that all parties we wish to reconcile with are part of the Business Network if (!businessNetworkMembers.containsAll(reconciliationParties)) {
-                throw new LedgerSyncException("Only parties in this business network are eligible for reconciliation.");
+                throw new LedgerSyncException("Only parties in this Business Network are eligible for reconciliation.");
             };

             // Initiate a subFlow to kick off reconciliation with all parties retrieved